 Construction of traditional bioretention was a particular challenge because of steep slopes on the site.
 The project team’s solution was to design and construct a “stepped” bioretention basin, where water would flow into the top of four terraces before overflowing through the lower basins and ultimately running into the Town Branch after it had been filtered.

 Another unique stormwater solution was the integration of rainwater harvesting and underground detention below a planting bed in front of the building.
 Water from the roof first flows into the rainwater harvesting portion of the structure, where it is collected for use within the building and the cooling system.
 When a larger storm occurs, the water flows into a second chamber in the underground system where it is detained and released slowly into the creek.
 The design was based off of standard VDOT box culverts to avoid the need for a completely custom structure.

-Have questions about this project or other stormwater related work?
-Contact Carolyn Howard.
+Have questions about this project or other stormwater-related work?
+Drop us a line here.